fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/03-ingest-pipeline.md

 ### Estimated Duration: 60 minutes

 ## Overview

-Data pipelines define a sequence of activities that orchestrate an overall process, usually by extracting data from one or more sources and loading it into a destination; often transforming it along the way.
-Pipelines are commonly used to automate extract, transform, and load (ETL) processes that ingest transactional data from operational data stores into an analytical data store, such as a lakehouse or data warehouse.
-The graphical pipeline canvas in the Fabric user interface enables you to build complex pipelines with minimal or no coding required.
+Data pipelines orchestrate data movement by extracting, transforming, and loading (ETL) or extracting, loading, and transforming (ELT) data into analytical stores like lakehouses or data warehouses.
+In Microsoft Fabric, the graphical pipeline canvas simplifies pipeline creation with minimal coding, enabling automation of data ingestion from operational sources.
+Fabric also integrates Apache Spark, allowing scalable data processing and custom transformations within OneLake storage.
+By combining pipelines and Spark, data engineers can efficiently implement complex ingestion workflows, ensuring transformed data is optimized for analysis.

 ## Lab Objectives